TheSethRose/X-Pilot/docs/tweepy-v2-free-tier-limitations.md

 1. **Simple Bots**: Create bots that post scheduled or event-triggered content
 2. **Post Automation**: Schedule and automate posting for individual accounts
-3. **Cross-Platform Publishing**: Post to Twitter as part of a multi-platform publishing solution
+3. **Cross-Platform Publishing**: Post to 𝕏 as part of a multi-platform publishing solution
-4. **Testing Integrations**: Test Twitter integration before upgrading to a paid tier
+4. **Testing Integrations**: Test 𝕏 integration before upgrading to a paid tier
-5. **Login with X**: Authenticate users in your app using their Twitter accounts
+5. **Login with X**: Authenticate users in your app using their 𝕏 accounts

 ## Conclusion

 The Free Tier of Twitter's API is primarily designed for testing and limited write operations.
-While it provides a way to get started with the Twitter API, its limitations make it unsuitable for applications that require reading tweets, searching, or accessing user timelines at scale.
+While it provides a way to get started with the 𝕏 API, its limitations make it unsuitable for applications that require reading tweets, searching, or accessing user timelines at scale.

 For development purposes, the Free Tier is sufficient to test authentication and basic posting functionality.
 However, for production applications that require more functionality, consider upgrading to the Basic or Pro tiers.